strangetom/ingredient-parser/docs/source/start/index.rst

 comment
     The comment from the ingredient sentence.
 This is a string, or None if there is no comment.

 Each of the fields (except sentence) has a confidence value associated with it.
 This is a value between 0 and 1, where 0 represents no confidence and 1 represent full confidence.
-This is the confidence that the natural language model has that the given label is correct.
+This is the confidence that the natural language model has that the given label is correct, averaged across all tokens that contribute to a particular field.

 :func:`parse_ingredient()` take an additional, optional parameter: ``discard_isolated_stop_words``.
 If set to True (default), then any stop words that appear in isolation in the name, preparation, or comment fields are discarded.
 For example: